Rohittater255/PGDDS-Projects/Linear Regression - Car Price Prediction/README.md

-# Digit Recognition with Support Vector Machines
+# Car Price Prediction with Mutiple Linear Regression

 This Code will help you predict car price with help of Linear Regression